 Out of Bounds Calculator

 Find every planet in your birth chart whose declination exceeds the Sun’s own ±23°26’ envelope.
-Includes personas for Moon, Mercury, Venus, Mars, and Pluto out of bounds.
+Includes interpretation notes for Moon, Mercury, Venus, Mars, and Pluto out of bounds.

 Which bodies can actually go out of bounds

-• Moon reaches ±28.7° at major standstill, ±18.3° at minor standstill.
-It spends years at a time cycling in and out of bounds across an 18.6-year nodal envelope.
+- Moon reaches about ±28.7° at major standstill and about ±18.3° at minor standstill.
+It cycles in and out of bounds only during the high-declination part of its 18.6-year nodal cycle.

-• Mars reaches ±27.2° during fast northern or southern arcs.
-OOB windows last three to seven weeks and often coincide with intense personal work or sport phases in the native’s life.
+- Mars reaches ±27.2° during fast northern or southern arcs.
+Many OOB windows last three to seven weeks, though retrograde loops can make a window much longer.

 How OOB changes your reading

-A planet’s zodiacal placement tells you which archetype it is dressed in.
-Its declination tells you whether it is operating inside or outside the Sun’s rules.
-Two charts can have Moon in Gemini and read very differently when one Moon sits at +18° and the other sits at +28°.
-The first is a Moon that plays by the rules of the archetype; the second is a Moon that decided early on that the rules were a suggestion.
+A planet’s zodiacal placement tells you its sign context.
+Its declination tells you whether the body is inside or outside the Sun’s annual range.
+Two charts can have Moon in Gemini and still differ when one Moon sits at +18° and the other sits at +28°; the OOB Moon adds a technical condition that should be weighed with house, aspects, sect, and timing.

 Frequently Asked Questions